4kbt/NewtonianEotWashToolkit/README.md

 discretize our shapes with a 3-dimensional array of points.
 We can then compute the force or torque between each unique pair of points and sum up the total for the entire body.
-Gravity depends only linearly on the source masses, so many complicated shapes can be modeled by just summing up individual simple components.
+Gravity depends only linearly on the source masses, so many complicated shapes can be modeled by just concatenating lists of individual simple components.

 We can also simply visualize the point mass arrays using a 3-d plot.